-"(3) ADDITIONAL CHARACTERISTICS.-Portions of the reserve may be virtual and may include items donated on an in-kind contribution basis.
+"(3) Additional Characteristics.-Portions of the reserve may be virtual and may include items donated on an in-kind practicable, but shall not require any such standard.

-"(4) Allocation of funds.-In evaluating permitted uses under subparagraph (a)(1)(B), the Assistant Secretary shall take into account barriers to immediate deployment, including time and distance, that may slow the rapid deployment of equipment, supplies, and systems (and communications service related to such equipment, supplies, and systems) in the event of an emergency in any State.
+(4) Allocation of funds.-In evaluating permitted uses under section (a)(1)(B), the Assistant Secretary shall take into account barriers to immediate deployment, including time and distance, that may slow the rapid deployment of equipment, supplies, and systems (and communications service related to such equipment, supplies, and systems) in the event of an emergency in any State.

-"(d) VOLUNTARY CONSENSUS STANDARDS.-In carrying out this section, the Assistant Secretary, in cooperation with the Secretary of Homeland Security, shall identify and, if necessary, encourage the development and implementation of, voluntary consensus standards for interoperable communications systems to the greatest extent practicable, but shall not require any such standard.
+(d) Voluntary Consensus Standards.-In carrying out this section, the Assistant Secretary, in cooperation with the Secretary of Homeland Security, shall identify and, if necessary, encourage the development and implementation of, voluntary consensus standards for interoperable communications systems to the greatest extent